 These would be the foundational elements of our church.
 In aid of this we would only use the most trustworthy of all Bible translations, the King James Bible.
 It alone is based on the majority text found in more than 95% of manuscripts available.

 We strongly hold to the use of traditional hymns as they hold and teach many important doctrines not found in modern music.
 They also lack the ‘sensuality’ found in many modern choruses which tend to influence the singer into an emotional state making them susceptible to psychological manipulation.
-‘Altar Calls’ found in most churches rely on this type of manipulation, where a tune is played over and over again, the lights are dimmed and the speaker is able to manipulate the person into making a decision.
+‘Altar Calls’ found in many churches rely on this type of manipulation, where a tune is played over and over again, the lights are dimmed and the speaker is able to manipulate the person into making a decision.
 We disagree with this method.
 It is neither Biblical, nor does the evidence support it’s ability to produce true conversions.

 If you do not hear messages from your church pulpit about the blood of Christ and its power to cleanse from sin, the judgement of the unsaved, the doctrine of separation, the call for holiness, the requirement of repentance for salvation, eternal security, the divinity of Jesus Christ, resisting compromise with the world or worldliness and denominational error, then more than likely you are worshiping in a church that has forsaken the Word of God and is worshiping a different Christ.